 - Enable CDN from the dashboard

-- add the name cdn to the URL of assets: For example, https://spacename.sfo2.digitaloceanspaces.com/photo.jpg retrieves the asset from the origin server while
+- add the name cdn to the URL of assets: For instance, https://spacename.sfo2.digitaloceanspaces.com/photo.jpg retrieves the asset from the origin server while

 https://spacename.sfo2.cdn.digitaloceanspaces.com/photo.jpg retrieves the asset from the nearest edge server.